 Let us look at two traders.
 Both have $10,000 accounts and are looking at buying five different stocks.
 For this example, all of the stocks cost $10 and our traders want to spend $5,000.

 The advantage of buying five companies is you will likely sell the worst ones quite quickly and hold on to the winners.
-Provided the winners go up more than $290 plus the losses incurred from the losing trades, the overall trade will be a winner.
+Provided the winners go up more than $290 plus the losses incurred from the losing trades, the overall the trader will be a winner.

 Trader B pays $1 per 100 shares or $2 to get in and out of a 100 shares of stock.
 Therefore, if the trader buys 100 shares of each stock they will have paid $10 in commission or 0.1% in trading fees whether they buy 500 shares or 100 shares of five different stocks.
 Making a profit in this scenario is much easier than in the above scenario.